"Documenting the Women's Movement in Chicago 1960s - 1980s"

 experiences at the reception.

 Sara Evans, Jean Peterman and Judith Gardner recall old times.

 Wilma Stevens chats with Mary Branden, both former Chicago Now presidents.

-Maureen Hellwig, CAWHC board member, on the left with friends Donna Koehler and Judy Bacon.
+Maureen Hellwig, CWHC board member, on the left with friends Donna Koehler and Judy Bacon.

 Activist, Linda Strothman, embraces Mary Jean Collins.

-Rima Lunin Schultz, CAWHC board member, on the
+Rima Lunin Schultz, CWHC board member, on the

 right, talks with old friends Terry Moon and Franklin Demetria.